Ethical issues in sales and marketing have become a hot topic in the past few years.

 Illusions are things that appear real but are not.
 A false illusion is to claim seeing an illusion, but the claim is false.
 Creating a false illusion is tempting for salespeople when persuading a prospect to invest in their products or services.
 An example of this is Elizabeth Holmes of Theranos.

-of four for criminal fraud for lying about Theranos' capabilities for years, defrauding investors.
+In January 2022, Holmes was convicted of four counts of criminal fraud for lying about Theranos' capabilities for years, defrauding investors.
+She was sentenced to over 11 years in prison and began serving her sentence in May 2023.

 Holmes, 37, founded Theranos in 2003 while studying chemical engineering at Stanford University.
 Holmes dropped out of school and, using her tuition money, started a health technology company in Palo Alto, California.
 She claimed that the company was going to revolutionize blood testing.
 A vast amount of data can be obtained from a few droplets of blood pricked from the tip of a finger.
 Medical experts refuted this claim as being impossible to achieve.